Vietnam.vn - Nền tảng quảng bá Việt Nam

 Placing a bouquet of white chrysanthemums in front of the grave, Mrs. Nguyen Thi Nu, 67 years old, whispered: “I came to visit my mother.
 Today is the anniversary of her death…” Her voice choked, then she was silent for a long time.
 Her eyes were cloudy with age, but the memories of her deceased mother had never faded.

 She still clearly remembers the image of her mother wrapping rice balls to take to fight with her comrades.
 During a battle, her mother, her grandfather and her uncle were discovered by the enemy, had to hide in a bunker, were surrounded and sacrificed at the same time.
-In the middle of the vast cemetery, the graves of her relatives were placed one after another, making her heart ache...
+In the middle of the vast cemetery, the graves of her relatives lined up one after another, making her heart ache...

 Each relative quietly lit incense in memory of their loved one.